wayfareio/wayfare.io/faq/events.markdown

 ## Events FAQ

-##### Can I host a meeting at Wayfare?
+##### Can I host a meeting at FLDWRK?

 _Yes!_ We have three meeting rooms (ranging from 4-8 people) in Costa Mesa and one meeting room (for 8 people) in Fullerton that you can rent by the hour.
 If your group is larger than 8 people, please [contact us](https://wayfare.typeform.com/to/vn3h2H) about reserving the main space in either location.

 ##### What kinds of events do you host?

-Wayfare is ideally suited for workshops, non-profit gatherings, business events & celebratory gatherings; but we would love to learn about whatever your occasion may be!
+ FLDWRK is ideally suited for workshops, non-profit gatherings, business events & celebratory gatherings; but we would love to learn about whatever your occasion may be!
 View our [locations](/workspaces) pages for event details and to submit your event inquiry.

 ##### Do you offer non-profit discounts?